 Professor Juan Méndez, from Argentina, is serving his first term as ICJ Commissioner, having been elected in December 2016.
 Professor Méndez was the UN Special Rapporteur on Torture and Other Cruel, Inhuman and Degrading Treatment or Punishment from November 2010 to October 31, 2016.
 Professor Méndez is also a Professor of Human Rights Law in residence at the Washington College of Law.
 Previously Professor Méndez has worked in a number of human rights roles including as general counsel of Human Rights Watch, Executive Director of the Inter-American Institute of Human Rights in Costa Rica, Professor of Law and Director of the Center for Civil and Human Rights at the University of Notre Dame in Indiana, President of the Inter-American Commission on Human Rights of the Organization of American States, Special Advisor to the Prosecutor of the International Criminal Court, as Co-Chair of the International Bar Association Human Rights Institute, as President of the International Center for Transnational Justice (ICTJ) and as Kofi Annan’s Special Advisor on the Prevention of Genocide.

-Mónica Pinto from Argentina is Professor of International Law and International Human Rights Law and currently Dean of the University of Buenos Aires Law School.
+A second term commissioner, Mónica Pinto is Professor of International Law and International Human Rights Law and currently Dean of the University of Buenos Aires Law School.
 She is a former UN Expert on the Situation of Human Rights in Guatemala (1993-1997) and Chad (2004–2005) and a former legal adviser to the Argentine Delegation that participates in hearings of the Inter-American Commission for Human Rights.
 Since 1997 she has been a member of the Board of the Inter-American Institute on Human Rights as well as of the Association for the Prevention of Torture.
 She was awarded the Ordre national du mérite, as Chevalier, by the French Republic, the Goler T. Butcher Medal by the American Society of International Law and the B’nei Brith Human Rights Prize.
-In 2015 she was appointed UN Special Rapporteur on the Independence of Judges and Lawyers.

 Mr Alejandro Salinas River, from Chile, is serving his first term as ICJ Commissioner, having been elected in December 2016.
 Mr Salinas Rivera is a lawyer from Chile with expertise in international issues and cooperation, mining and labour law.
 Alejandro has collaborated with and ran leading national and international human rights organizations.
 He has worked as a consultant and adviser for the ICJ as well as for the Ministry of Foreign Affairs, the International Parliamentary Union and the Presidential Advisory Commission for human Rights Policy.
 He has been the head of a number of Departments and Units in various government agencies including the Ministry of Foreign Affairs, as Director of the Human Rights Department; the Attorney General’s Office as Chief of the Unit of International Affairs; and at the Public Defender’s Officer as Chief of Staff of the National Defender, Head of the Evaluation, Control and Claims Department and Head of the International Cooperation Unit.